4 February 2026

 By supporting responsible forestry practices and choosing sustainable construction timber, we can all play a part in reducing the environmental impact of the built environment.

-We understand what is best for the environment can be a personal opinion and at East Brothers Timber, we are here to help you.
-We have options for locally sourced timber, long-lasting/durable timber and certified (FSC/PEFC/GiB) timber.
+Here at East Brothers we have options for locally sourced timber, long-lasting/durable timber and certified (FSC/PEFC/GiB) timber.

 We are proud to be a leading timber supplier to the trade and committed to promoting sustainable practices in the industry.